abego/swift-overloads/README.md

-# Swift Overloads

-Playing around with Swift Overloads
+# Playing around with Swift

+## Differences when overloading functions and operators

+Operator overloads using non-generics types (like `Float`) are preferred over generics (like `<I: BinaryInteger>`).
+Function overloads have no preference.

+See playground `diff-overloading-functions-operators`.